mohdakrory/AI-Based-Medical-Diagnosis-System/README.md

 Caution
 --
-**This project is a prototype as a proof of concept and conn't be used in real world cases**
+**This project is a prototype as a proof of concept and con't be used in real world cases**

 Heartbeat abnormalities detection from ECG signal
 --